hggorel/Project4/index.md

 ## Introduction

 While it is generally accepted that climate change is occurring in the world, it doesn't appear that the largest countries are making any great strides in terms of reducing their impact.
 Over the past 20 years, numbers of emissions are only rising and are resulting in higher number of endangered species in those countries without any preventative increases of protected lands or other proactive actions.
+It's important to note that there isn't a direct correlation between all of these factors, though endangered species numbers are getting larger they're location isn't totally related to countries with the most emissions.
+There is a larger correlation than I hoped for between countries with high emissions and low environmental protections though.
+Countries should be using environmental data like this to influence their policy decisions and halt their negative environmental impact, but it doesn't appear to be changing anything yet.

 <!-- - What is the core discovery you made, the most interesting thing that you can describe with this data?
 - What will your supporting arguments be for your discovery? -->